StanfordHCI/ModelSketchBook/README.md

 **Models**.
 Currently, text concepts can be served by GPT-3 (using the `text-davinci-002` model) or OpenCLIP (using the `ViT-B-32-quickgelu` model), and image concepts can only be served by OpenCLIP.

 ### Create sketches
 Then, you can combine concepts together into sketches with the following function.
-This function will display widgets to select concepts and an aggregator (only Linear Regression is supported currently).
+This function will display widgets to select concepts and an aggregator.
 ```
 msb.create_sketch_model(sb)
 ```